tpf/soc/standards-of-conduct.md

 provided that any such procedures are subject to approval by The Perl Foundation.

+If a member of this committee has a conflict of interest in handling a report they are required to recuse themselves from the handling of that report.
+This conflict of interest occurs when they are directly involved in an incident or when they have a relationship with anyone involved in an incident, such as a romantic, business, or family relationship.

 ## 8. License and attribution

 [Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA